learndaxa/Tutorial/docs/01_Installing_dependencies.md

 ### Visual Studio

-In this tutorial, ~~we will be using Clang as our compiler~~ (EDIT: For now, there are some issues with Clang on Windows, so ).
+In this tutorial, ~~we will be using Clang as our compiler~~ (EDIT: For now, there are some issues with Clang on Windows, so we'll just use the Visual Studio compiler for now).
 Clang relies on the Microsoft STL, which we can get most easily by installing [Visual Studio](https://visualstudio.microsoft.com/de/vs/community/) and selecting the C++ desktop development component during installation

 ### Clang & Ninja